top of page

 • Hardening / Tempering / Annealing

-• Heat the steel in the furnace to 1562°F (850°C) for a holding time of 5 minutes.
+• Heat to 1562°F (850°C) and hold for 5 minutes.

 • Rapidly quench in oil.

-• Temper for 2 hours at 302°F (150°C)
+• Example: 2 hours at 302°F (150°C) → achieves high hardness (~63 HRC).

-• Cool the material slowly in a furnace
+• Cool slowly in the furnace.

-• Remove it from the furnace when the temperature is below 570°F (300°C).
+• Remove once billet temperature is below 570°F (300°C).

 • Etching